 Eventually, we find one of the Indiana Adventure Hiking Trail trail blazes.
 Compared to the wide, well-worn (albeit puddle-filled) horse trails, the AHT is a mere game trail.
 A tiny sliver of dirt winds away through the bushes and trees, promising to bring us into contact with miles of rain-covered plants… I’m extremely hesitant to proceed, but what option do we have?
 Either hike the trail or turn back, and the thought of slogging through all that mud again eliminates that option.
 So, onwards!

 One of the big complaints I’ve heard about the AHT is that it is not well marked and is difficult to follow.
-Dad and I do not find this to be the case!
+Steve and I do not find this to be the case!
 Trail blazes are located every few hundred feet along most stretches of the trail, and all intersections are very clearly marked.
-Other than a few fallen trees (ok, more than a few…), it is quite easy to follow the trail.
+Other than a few fallen trees (ok, more than a few), it is quite easy to follow the trail.
 I offer a different complaint: the AHT is not well maintained.
-By “not well maintained,” I mean many sections of the trail double as groundwater canals, especially sloped parts of the trail.
+By “not well maintained,” I mean that many sections of the trail double as creek beds for runoff, especially sloped parts of the trail.
 A few switchbacks and the occasional drainage opportunity would really improve the conditions.
-We have particular difficulty on the steep ascents and descents (no switchbacks, just a straight shot up or down the slope!) as they have turned into muddy slip-n-slides… On the other hand, one of the things I enjoy most about the trail is the wilderness feeling that results from its low traffic route and overgrown nature.
-The encroaching plants and sometimes faint footpath give the trail a neat wild feeling; it’s an adventure!
+We have particular difficulty on the steep ascents and descents (no switchbacks, just a straight shot up or down the slope!) as they have turned into muddy slip-n-slides… On the other hand, the encroaching plants and sometimes faint footpath give the trail a neat wild feeling; it’s an adventure!

 Around midday, we reach our first water stash and stop for lunch (peanut butter, crackers, and dehydrated apples).
 It has stopped raining, but our shoes are completely soaked through and won’t be dry anytime soon, what with the wet foliage and frequent stretches of puddles.
 We decide to reduce today’s mileage by cutting a corner and following some of the horse trails.
 Although this route saves us a few miles, it also brings us back to the muddy hell that is a horse trail in this park… While on our shortcut, we stumble upon an old cemetery; some of the gravestones list dates that are several hundred years old!